Steelcase

-Steelcase Inc. is an American manufacturer of furniture, casegoods, seating, and storage and partitioning systems for offices, hospitals, classrooms, and residential interiors.
-It is headquartered in Grand Rapids, Michigan, USA.
+Steelcase Inc. is an international manufacturer of furniture, casegoods, seating, and storage and partitioning systems for offices, hospitals, classrooms, and residential interiors.
+It is headquartered in Grand Rapids, Michigan, United States.

 History

-Originally known as The Metal Office Furniture Company, Steelcase was founded by Peter Martin Wege in 1912.
+Originally known as the Metal Office Furniture Company, Steelcase was founded by Peter Martin Wege in 1912.
 Prior to starting the company, Wege had filed approximately 25 patents related to the sheet metal and fireproofing industries.
 The Metal Office Furniture Company's first products included fireproof metal safes and four-drawer metal filing cabinets.

 In 1914, the company received its first product patent for "The Victor", a fireproof steel wastebasket.
 The Victor gained popularity due to its light weight—achieved through a patented process of bending flat steel at right angles to create boxes—and its ability to prevent fires at a time when smoking was common indoors, particularly in the workplace.
 In 1915, the company began manufacturing and distributing steel desks after designing and producing 200 for Boston's first skyscraper, the Custom House Tower.
 In 1937, the company collaborated with Frank Lloyd Wright on office furniture for the Johnson Wax Headquarters.
 The partnership lasted two years and resulted in some of the first modern workstations.

 The name Steelcase was a result of an advertising campaign to promote metal office furniture over wood and was trademarked in 1921.
 The company officially changed its name to Steelcase, Inc. in 1954.

 The company became an industry leader in the late 1960s due to the volume of its sales.
 Steelcase expanded into new markets during the 1970s, including Asia, Europe, and North Africa.
 In 1973, the company debuted the Series 9000 furniture line, a panel-based office system that became a best seller and the company's flagship brand.
 That same year, the company delivered the largest single furniture shipment to the then-new Sears Tower.
 The delivery included 43,565 pieces of furniture and furnished 44 floors.